Integrable $\mathbb{Z}_2^2$-graded super-Liouville Equation and Induced $\mathbb{Z}_2^2$-graded super-Virasoro Algebra: -graded super-Virasoro algebras

 where the indices take the following values according to the boundary conditions. (i) all the indices are integer, (ii) $ n, n', p, p' \in \mathbb{Z}$ and $ r, r', s, s' \in \mathbb{Z}+\frac{1}{2},$ (iii) $ n, n', s, s' \in \mathbb{Z}$ and $ p, p', r, r' \in \mathbb{Z}+ \frac{1}{2}. $

-We derive the Lie-Poisson algebra with a [00]-graded central extension, in which the central charge takes a fixed value.
-The most general $\Z2$-graded extension of the super-Virasoro algebra admits two central extensions: one [00]-graded and the other [11]-graded \cite{NAJS}.
+We derive the Lie-Poisson algebra with a [00]-graded central extension, in which the central charge takes a fixed value. { The factors of the central terms $n^3$ and $r^2$ for [00]-graded and [10]-graded currents in \eqref{SuperVirRelations} differ from the standard choice in CFT (note that the same applies to the [11]- and [01]-graded currents).
+This discrepancy arises from our convention for the mode expansion \eqref{ModeExpansion}, which is defined on $S^1,$ instead of the punctured complex plane $\mathbb{C}^*=\mathbb{C}-\{0\}$, as customary in CFT, where the mode expansion is typically given by $ u_{00}(z) = \sum_{n \in \mathbb{Z}} L_n z^{-n-2}$.
+We recall that the central charges proportional to $n^3, r^2$ and $ n(n^2-1), r^2-\frac{1}{4}$ (as derived in CFT) differ by a trivial cocycle which can be reabsorbed in the redefinitions of the generators. } The most general $\Z2$-graded extension of the super-Virasoro algebra admits two central extensions: one [00]-graded and the other [11]-graded \cite{NAJS}.
 However, the extension admitting a [11]-graded central charge is not obtained within the present framework.
 Another open problem is the possible isomorphism between two algebras characterized by R/R/R and R/NS/NS boundary conditions.
 It is known that the $\mathcal{N} = 2 $ Ramond and Neveu-Schwarz superalgebras are isomorphic \cite{schsei}.
 A similar structure appears in the $\mathcal{N} = 2 $ super-Virasoro algebra and the $\Z2$-graded super-Virasoro algebra derived in this section, as the latter also possesses two fermionic currents: one [10]-graded and the other [01]-graded.
 Therefore, it is important to clarify whether the isomorphism exists.

 Finally, we comment that a different type of $\Z2$-graded extension of super-Virasoro algebra is discussed in \cite{zhe} where the $(00,11,10,01)$-graded currents have the scaling dimensions $(2,1,\frac{3}{2},\frac32), $ respectively.
 In contrast, the $\mathbb{Z}_2$-graded super-Virasoro algebra presented in this work features scaling dimensions $(2, 2, \tfrac{3}{2}, \tfrac{3}{2})$ and is associated with the $\Z2$-super-Liouville equation \eqref{SLsol}.
 The possibility of having inequivalent ${\mathbb Z}_2^2$-graded extensions of superalgebras was already mentioned in Introduction.
 Another illustrative example is provided by the two-dimensional superPoincar\'e algebra, which admits ${\mathbb Z}_2^2$-graded extensions with two $[11]$-graded translations \cite{tol}, two $[00]$-graded translations \cite{brusigma} and one $[00]$-graded plus one $[11]$-graded translation \cite{aizt}.